 Overview of Annex Wealth Management

 Annex Wealth Management was founded in 2001 and is registered as an LLC in Wisconsin.
-The firm is headquartered in Elm Grove, Wis., and it has five additional locations across Wisconsin and an office in Naples, Fla.
+The firm offers its clients wealth and investment management services, as well as financial and retirement planning, tax preparation and insurance assessment.

 What types of clients does Annex Wealth Management serve?